polichtm/MCW-SAP-Hana-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

     ![Fields in the Create blade display with the previously defined settings.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/image26.png "Create blade")

-8. On the list of apps, click the newly created app.
-On the app blade, note the value of **Application ID**.
+8. On the blade displaying the newly created app, note the value of **Application ID**.
 This will be referenced as the login id later in this exercise:

     ![The Application ID displays in the Registered Apps blade.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/image27.png "Registered Apps blade")